njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to grant execute permissions to everyone
+Script to only grant others all rights